andy-maier/easy-server/docs/development.rst

 Development
 ===========

-This section only needs to be read by developers of the **secureserveraccess** project, including people who want to make a fix or want to test the project.
+This section only needs to be read by developers of the **secure-server-access** project, including people who want to make a fix or want to test the project.